Verb Pictures for Speech Therapy ~ How to Teach Action Words

-First 50 Words Therapy Kit
+First Words Curriculum for Speech/Language Therapy

 Vocabulary:

-• Receptive Actions: Place a few cards out in front of your child.
+• Receptive Actions: Place a few pictures in front of your child.
 Ask him to point to one of the cards (“point to running” or “which one is dancing?”).
 This skill is easier than having him tell you what the people are doing.
 Start with this and once he can do it, move on to expressive.

 Grammar